ssanjay083/Gaussian/README.md

 ## Program:
-'''Program to solve a matrix using Gaussian elimination without partial pivoting.
+Program to solve a matrix using Gaussian elimination without partial pivoting.
 Developed by: Sanjay S
 RegisterNumber: 212224110047
 '''